DaniAyash/Dynamic_To-do-list-website/README.md

 Small to-do list website project to manage tasks dynamically for every different user
 ## Technologies used / Tech stack

-html,css and vanilla js for Frontend.
+Html,css and vanilla js for Frontend.

-using Node.js with Express.js and mongdoDB for Backend.
+Node.js with Express.js and mongdoDB for Backend.

 using client server architecture.